-Although applications are accepted throughout the school year, all financial aid processing is performed on a strict first come, first served basis.
-The priority application dates below are set to advise applicants about the latest they should apply and receive an award determination before classes begin.
+Although applications are accepted throughout the school year, all financial aid processing is performed on a strict first-come, first-served basis.
+The priority application dates below are set to advise applicants about the latest they should apply to receive an award determination before classes begin.
 Applications received after these dates will be processed provided the FAFSA data is complete and verified.
 There can be no guarantee of financial aid funds being available other than Federal Pell Grants for a FAFSA filed after these dates.
 There are additional forms and requirements for students seeking work study employment or Federal Direct Loans.
+In August we will offer a Work Study Orientation so students can learn more about the work study program.

-Note that a new FAFSA is required for each new school year (e.g. Fall 2014 and Spring 2015, Fall 2015 and Spring 2016).
+Note that a new FAFSA is required for each new school year (e.g. Fall 2015 and Spring 2016).